Air Togo

-Air Togo (Compagnie Aerienne Togolaise) was an airline headquartered in Lomé in Togo.
-Operational between 1998 and 2000, it served as the country's flag carrier, operating flights between Togo and France, as well as to neighbouring countries in West Africa, out of its base at Lomé-Tokoin Airport.
+Air Togo (Compagnie Aerienne Togolaise) was was a flag carrier of Togo, operating from 1998 to 2000, It operates flights between Togo and France, as well as to neighbouring countries in West Africa, out of its base at Lomé-Tokoin Airport.

 Services

 Air Togo international destinations from Lomé have included Accra, Bamako, Cotonou, Ouagadougou and Paris.

 Domestic services have included Sokodé, Mango, Dapaong, Kara, Niamtougou and Lomé.

 Fleet

 The Air Togo fleet included one Airbus A300B4 (F-GVVV), and one Airbus A310-300 (F-GEMO).